Mike McCarthy: New Orleans Saints

 The Saints failed to make the playoffs over the next three years.
-In 2002 the Saints led the NFC in scoring, with 49 touchdowns and 432 points, but slowed down at the end of the season.
+In 2002, the Saints led the NFC in scoring with 49 touchdowns and 432 points, but slowed down at the end of the season.
 In 2003, the Saints scored 340 points—their eighth highest-scoring season ever.
 All of McCarthy's four years with the Saints rank in the team's top 10 years for offense.

 While McCarthy was with the team, the Saints’ offense set 25 individual and 10 team records.
 Joe Horn caught 45 touchdowns and 437 passes for 6,289 yards.
 During McCarthy's time with the team, running backs Ricky Williams and Deuce McCallister both had a 1,000-yard season.
 In his first two years, running back Ricky Williams would run for 2,245 yards with 14 touchdowns.
 McCarthy stayed with the team for five seasons through 2004.

 San Francisco 49ers

 In 2005, McCarthy served as offensive coordinator for the San Francisco 49ers by coach Mike Nolan.
 His unit had setbacks, including the trade of their most experienced quarterback, Tim Rattay.
-Rattay was replaced by a rookie quarterback, top draft pick Alex Smith, who was injured in week 7 of the season.
+Rattay was replaced by a rookie quarterback, top draft pick Alex Smith, who was injured in Week 7 of the season.

-The team finished the season ranked 30th in the NFL in points scored and dead last in yards gained.
-Despite this, rookie running back Frank Gore would emerge to run for 608 rushing yards on 127 carries with a 4.8 Yards Per Carry (YPC).
-Wide receiver Brandon Lloyd had 733 yards receiving and five touchdowns.
+The 49ers finished the season ranked 30th in the NFL in points scored and dead last in yards gained.
+Despite this, rookie running back Frank Gore would emerge to run for 608 rushing yards on 127 carries with a 4.8 Yards Per Carry (YPC) while wide receiver Brandon Lloyd had 733 yards receiving and five touchdowns.

 Green Bay Packers

 2006–2009

-After Mike Sherman took the Packers to a 4-12 record in 2005, the team released him on January 2, 2006 and immediately started interviewing for a replacement.
+After Mike Sherman took the Packers to a 4–12 record in 2005, the team released him on January 2, 2006, and immediately started interviewing for a replacement.
 McCarthy was interviewed by Packers general manager Ted Thompson on January 8, 2006, and was offered the head coaching position three days later.

 In 2006, the Packers started with a 4–8 record, but the team still managed to win their last four games after both quarterback Brett Favre and backup quarterback Aaron Rodgers sustained injuries, finishing the season 8–8, and ending with a win against their archrival, the Chicago Bears.

-McCarthy guided the Packers to an 8–1 record in the first 9 games of the 2007 season, tying Washington's Joe Gibbs for the best win–loss ratio to start the first 25 games of a career at 16–9 and passing Vince Lombardi, who went 15–10, for the best coaching start in Packers' history.
+McCarthy guided the Packers to an 8–1 record in the first nine games of the 2007 season, tying Washington's Joe Gibbs for the best win–loss ratio to start the first 25 games of a career at 16–9 and passing Vince Lombardi, who went 15–10, for the best coaching start in Packers' history.
 The team finished the regular season with a 13–3 record and obtained the number two seed in the NFC playoffs.
 McCarthy led the Packers to the NFC Championship game, where they lost to the eventual Super Bowl-winning New York Giants in overtime.